-We are a pure-play agricultural sciences company, providing innovative solutions to growers around the world with a robust product portfolio fueled by a market-driven discovery and development pipeline in crop protection, plant health, and professional pest and turf management.
-This powerful combination of advanced technologies includes leading insect control products based on Rynaxypyr[®] and Cyazypyr[®] active ingredients; Authority[®], Boral[®], Centium[®], Command[®] and Gamit[®]
+We are a pure-play agricultural sciences company, providing innovative solutions to growers around the world with a robust product portfolio fueled by a market-driven discovery and development pipeline in crop protection, plant health, precision agriculture, and professional pest and turf management.
+This powerful combination of advanced technologies includes leading insect control products based on Rynaxypyr® and Cyazypyr® active ingredients; Authority®, Boral®, Centium®, Command® and Gamit® branded herbicides; IsoflexTM active herbicide ingredient; Talstar® and Hero® branded insecticides(1); and flutriafol-based fungicides.
+The FMC portfolio also includes ArcTM farm intelligence and biologicals such as Quartzo® and Presence® bionematicides.
+Our products are used in agriculture to enhance crop yield and quality by controlling a broad spectrum of insects, weeds and disease, as well as in non-agricultural markets for pest and turf management.